jagrvargen/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 11. 11-delete_at.py - Deletes the item at a given index in a list.

 12. 12-switch.py - Switches the values of two variables.

+13. 13-is_palindrome.c - Checks if a singly linked list is a palindrome.